JaimeStill/shader-studies/studies/intro-to-raymarching/readme.md

 To address this, the camera can be moved closer or the distance variable can be divided by an arbitrary number to start seeing details further away: `col = vec3(t * 0.2)`.

-> TODO: Insert picture of rendered shader.
+> TODO: Insert 01-start.frag image

 This rendering can also be referred to as a Z-buffer, or depth-buffer, as each pixel's color represents the distance from the camera to the scene in grayscale value.